-Have you ever strayed away from God?
-Sometimes our stubborn pride distances us from His love just as much as blatant sin does.
+Have you ever strayed away from God like the younger son did?
+Our selfish, sinful desires can keep us from having a relationship with Him.
+Have you drifted away from God as the older son did?
+Sometimes our stubborn pride can distance us from His love just as much as blatant sin.
 God is our Father.
 He wants to embrace us and bless us.
-It’s our choice whether we accept what He offers.
+It’s our choice whether or not we accept what He offers.